styromaniac/YEAST/README.md

 3. Navigate to Black Box in your Steam library.

-4. Press on the gear icon.
+4. Press/click on the gear icon.

 5. Change the name to YEAST